kazurayam/TestSuiteContext_getTimestamp_is_wanted/README.md

 ./Results/TS1/20180611_140156/TC1/http%3A%2F%2Fdemoaut.katalon.com%2F.png
 ```

-I have implemented this approach with custom Groovy programing in TestListener, TestCase, and GlobalVariable.
-This github project demonstrates it.
+I have implemented this approach with custom Groovy programing in TestListener, TestCase, and with GlobalVariables.
+This GitHub project demonstrates it.

-### how to run the demo
+## how to run the demo

 - clone this project onto your PC
 - open this project with Katalon studio